Welcome to Slade Genealogy

 The Slade surname first appeared in church and public records in Southwest England, and that appears to be origin of the family.
-Although many Slades stayed in their homeland, others migrated to Canada, Nova Scotia, Australia, New Zealand, the United States and elsewhere.
-We welcome Slades worldwide to use this web site to learn about their family and exchange information.
+Although many Slades stayed in their homeland, others migrated to Canada, United States, Australia, New Zealand and elsewhere.
+We welcome all Slade researchers worldwide to use this web site to learn about their family and exchange information.

-Almost all Slade immigrants to the United States listed England as their place of origin/birth, whether in immigration records, the U.S. Census or other documents.
+Almost all Slade immigrants to the United States, Canada & Australia listed England as their place of origin/birth, whether in immigration records, census records, or other documents.

 Progenitors of the six largest branches of the Slade family in the United States were here during colonial times.
 Each of these early branches have been studied by various researchers and several have been published.
-A short summary of each branch can be found under the tab Slade Branches in the USA above.
-More detailed information about these major branches as well as the many smaller branches and individuals is available offline.
+A short summary of each branch can be found under the tab Slade Branches above.
+More detailed information about these major branches as well as the many smaller branches and individuals is available.
 Interested researchers are invited to contact us for exchange of information.
 You may reach us by clicking on the compiler's name at the bottom of this page.

 The Slade Surname DNA Project provides an opportunity for direct descendant Slade males to identify which branch they belong to and to confirm suppositions of conventional research methods.
-Slade males both in and outside the United States are invited to join the project as it will likely link those in the US to our European ancestors.
+Slade males worldwide are invited to join the project as it help in identifying your ancestral origins in England and Europe.